quephird/quartzite-test/README.md

 * Set up the dependency in `:plugins` section of `project.clj`.
 * Configure the port on which the Postgres instance would listen.

-Next, I needed to insure that the port specified in `project.clj` was consistent with that configuration specified in the `quartzite.core` namespace.
-I also needed to craft the JDBC URL in that same configuration to include the `postgres` user as a query parameter; as far as I can tell, the user cannot be configured to be anything else in `project.clj`.
+* Insure that the port specified in `project.clj` was consistent with that specified in the `quartzite.core` namespace for the Ragtime configuration.
+* Craft the JDBC URL in that same configuration to include the `postgres` user as a query parameter.
+(As far as I can tell, the user cannot be configured to be anything else in the `lein-postgres` section of `project.clj` nor any other way in the Ragtime configuration.
+If I am wrong, I'm open to corrections.)

+Once I finally got al that working, the actual thing I wanted to demonstrate was being able to author and run jobs easily in Quartzite.
+Specifically, I hoped that the APIs weren't too complicated and that I didn't need to go through too much ceremony to accomplish this.

+Quartzite (and Quartz) supports running of jobs with and without so-called triggers.
+You can either create a job type and submit an instance of it to the scheduler, or if you desire you can create a trigger to be associated with that job type and run jobs on a scheduled basis.
+I only wanted to do the former, and it took me a little while for figure out how.

 ## Running the demo

-This project requires Leiningen; you can find instructions on how to install it here: http://www.leiningen.org/
+This project requires Leiningen; you can find instructions on how to install it [here](http://www.leiningen.org/).

 Download the project to a local directory: